voiceflow/runtime-client-js/README.md

 ### Setting up a Voiceflow app

-See [here]() for instructions on how to quickly setup a Voiceflow app to try out your project.
+See [here](docs/setting-up-vf-app.md) for instructions on how to quickly setup a Voiceflow app to try out your project.

 ### Integration step-by-step

-See [here]() for a step-by-step breakdown of the Minimal Working Integration
+See [here](docs/step-by-step.md) for a step-by-step breakdown of the Minimal Working Integration

 ## Advanced Usage

-See the documentation [here]() for the available advanced features of the SDK.
+See the documentation [here](docs/advanced-usage.md) for the available advanced features of the SDK.

 ## API Reference

-In progress
+See the API reference [here](docs/api-reference.md).

 ## Development